cassidyjames/grid.css/README.md

 # grid.css
-Simple Responsive Grid Stylesheet by @cassidyjames
+Simple Responsive Grid Stylesheet by [@cassidyjames](https://github.com/cassidyjames).

 Mobile-first with smablet- (small tablet), medium-, large-, xlarge-, and xxlarge-up overrides.
 Inspired slightly by both Zurb's Foundation and CSS-Tricks' grid.
 Similar to what's used on System76.com.